marcin-wosinek/blog/index.md

 I'm really excited about 'put more logic in broser js' trend so mostly I speak about that stuff.
 I enjoy AngularJs framework for it's wonderful testability, out of the box two way bindings and directives - therefore most of my presentations are somewhere around AngularJs.

 ## Who am I?
-Poznań, Poland based IT specialist; since January 2013 meetup and conference speaker.
+Las Palmas de Gran Canaria, Spain based IT specialist; since January 2013 meetup and conference speaker.

 ## Contact
 I'm looking forward to hearing from you.
 Especially if you: